thanders/thanders.github.io/README.md

 Below are some of the projects I am currently working on:

 **React webapps**
-- [ReactReduxCounter](https://thanders.github.io/ReactReduxCounter/) - is a small webapp that manipulates uses Redux to manage the React webapp's state.
-The related Github repo is [here](https://github.com/thanders/GetOpenFEC)
+- [Technology Bear](https://www.technologybear.net) - is a NextJS blog for technology tutorials and reviews.
+The related Github repo is [here](https://github.com/thanders/techblog)

 Related technology: React, Redux, Create-React-App, React DOM, React-Redux, GH-Pages